 - Automatic daily backups and secure cloud storage

-- Legal defense through FFLGuard is included with all paid plans
+- Legal defense through FFLGuard included with all paid plans

 - Unlimited users and bound books at no extra cost

 Let FastBound handle the complexity of ATF compliance so you can focus on running your business.
-Get started with a free trial today and see how FastBound can support your FFL operations.
+Get started with a free trial today and see how FastBound supports your FFL operations.

 Ready to See How FastBound Can Streamline Your Compliance Efforts?